charpov/TinyScalaUtils/site/_docs/examples.md

 val sum = i.sum // 499500
 val sum = i.slow(10.0).sum // 499500, but in about 10 seconds

-// first 10 elements delayed by about 1 second, then fast: i.slow(10.0, delayedElements = 10)
+// first 10 elements delayed by about 1 second each, then fast: i.slow(10.0, delayedElements = 10)

-// first 100 elements delayed by about 0.1 second, then fast i.slow(10.0, delayedElements = 100)
+// first 100 elements delayed by about 0.1 second each, then fast i.slow(10.0, delayedElements = 100)

-// all elements delayed by about 0.001 second, then 9-second delay to finish i.slow(10.0, delayedElements = 10_000)
+// all elements delayed by about 0.001 second each, then 9-second delay to finish i.slow(10.0, delayedElements = 10_000)
 ```